rahi-lab/targettrack/README.md

 # Running demo
 We guide you step-by-step through the demo:
+1. Downlowd the sample `.h5` file from https://drive.google.com/drive/folders/1-El9nexOvwNGAJw6uFFENGY1DqQ7tvxH?usp=sharing .
+This file is a denoised, aligned, and cropped movie of a freely moving worm in red channel.
+It has around 150 annotated frames and results of training the neural network on 5 of those frames.
-1. Open the sample file using `python3 gui_launcher.py epfl10_CZANet_Final.h5`
+2. Open the sample file using `python3 gui_launcher.py epfl10_CZANet_Final.h5`
   <p align="center">
   <img src="src/Images/start.png" width=600>
   </p>
-2. Check the `Overlay mask` checkbox to see the annotated frames' masks.
+3. Check the `Overlay mask` checkbox to see the annotated frames' masks.
 Notice that the present neurons in each frame are marked with blue in the neuron bar on top and absent ones by red.
   <p align="center">
   <img src="src/Images/OverlayMask.png" width=600>
   </p>
-3. Highlight the masks by pressing on their corresponding key in the neuron bar.
+4. Highlight the masks by pressing on their corresponding key in the neuron bar.
 The highlighted neurons' key becomes green as you can see in the figure below (orange when the highlighted neuron is absent).
 You can change the label of the highlighted neurons by pressing the `Renumber` button in the `Annotate` tab.
 <p align="center">
 <img src="src/Images/Highlight10.png" width=600>
 </p>
-4. In order to train the neural network, open the `NN` tab.
+5. In order to train the neural network, open the `NN` tab.
 Set the number of training set, validation set, and epochs in the corresponding boxes and press the `Train Mask Prediction Neural Network` button.
 Once you enter the name of the run, the program will copy the file in the `data/data_temp` folder and train the neural network on the new file.
 <p align="center">
 <img src="src/Images/NNtrain.png" width=600>
 </p>
-5. To check the performance of the neural network, open the file in `data/data_temp`.
+6. To check the performance of the neural network, open the file in `data/data_temp`.
 Choose the run name under `Select NN masks`.
 You can see the predictions for all frames if you check the `Overlay mask` checkbox.
 Below you can see the NN predictions for frame 115 (left) by the run `CZANet_Final`, which was trained on 5 frames (right).
 <p align="center">
 <img src="src/Images/unannotatedFrame.png" width=400>
 <img src="src/Images/SeeNNresults.png" width=400>